Yoga on a Paddle Board

 The wind and constant motion of the water only add to the intensity of your practice!
 Plus, the occasional passing bird, fish or dolphin tend to really mix it up from a traditional land yoga practice.

-This is a great pose to start with.
+This is a great paddle yoga pose to start with.
 It creates length through your spine, helps you find balance on your board and connect to your breath and the water.
 Spread your fingers wide and feel free to pedal your feet.
 Let go of your day and get centered through your movements and postures.

 2. Chair Pose

 This pose builds strength in your legs and core.
 The closer your feet are the harder it is, so you can start with your feet hip distance or wider.
-Chair pose creates a sense of grounding, which can be challenging when you’re on a moving board.
+Chair pose creates a sense of grounding, which can be challenging when you’re practicing surfboard yoga.

 3. Modified Crescent Lunge

 Image your feet on either side of the center line of the board because balance can be tricky in crescent lunge.
 This is a great pose for opening your hips, psoas, and quadriceps.
 Really press your feet into your board and engage your core muscles when doing this pose in your SUP paddle board yoga practice.

 4. Warrior 2

 Warrior 2 is one of the trickiest poses you can do on your board.
 It makes you feel like a warrior when you finally find your balance, but requires you to be strong, steady and calm.
 Move slowly, and reach fingertips forward and back.